RetroIndieJosh/shift/doc/ShiftSpec.md

 The top level of the script defines game properties:

 - `author` the game author
+- `intro` text to display when the game begins
 - `room [name]` start a room block with given `name`
 - `title` the game title